time-to-MaBo/the-unix-workbench/docs/05-Bash-Programming.md

 ### The Unix Philosophy

-Perhaps there are some design patters that you've been noticing since we started talking about Unix tools, and now we're going to discuss them explicitly.
+Perhaps there are some design patterns that you've been noticing since we started talking about Unix tools, and now we're going to discuss them explicitly.
 Unix tools were designed along a set of guidelines which are best summarized by [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson)'s idea that each Unix